kerry-davis/maori-fishing-calendar-react/docs/architecture/DATA_MODEL.md

 ### Data Persistence & Caching Strategy

-**Cloud-First Architecture** (implemented 2025-11-02):

-The application follows a cloud-first data model with temporary local caching:
+**Cloud-First Architecture** (implemented 2025-11-02) keeps the cloud as the source of truth for authenticated users while preserving full offline functionality.

 #### Authenticated Users
 - **Source of Truth**: Firestore